maldolt/milestone-game/README.md

 Words

 --blank lines where words will go
--words that will be used: whale, turtle, fish
+-words that will be used: whale, shark, fish
--this is the 'hold'
+-this is the 'word-div'

 Lives